Introduction

 Stream Processing engines

-Stream processing engines, such as Flink or Spark are another alternatives.
+Stream processing engines, such as Flink or Spark are other alternatives.
 It not only processes streams of data at scale, but also allows “querying” that real time data using SQL-like syntax.
 This ability makes stream processing engines a viable alternative to CEP platforms, since they allow you to create simple rules that can run within stream “windows” of time and make decisions with the ease of SQL queries.
 In our view, these are good alternatives when it comes to data aggregation/event processing and data analytics (batch and stream) platform – but they are not the rules engine per se.

-One issue that is often forgotten is that stream processing engines are design to make "decisions" based on data which is in the data stream.
+One issue that is often forgotten is that stream processing engines are designed to make "decisions" based on data which is in the data stream.
 Now, that at first sounds as an obvious and non-limiting factor, but if the decision that the rule has to make is based on some other parameters or values that come from databases or API's (customer/business or asset info), you simply can't bring these things into the rule definition.
 Stream processing engine can't just block the execution for a while and "ask" for some more inputs on which rule needs to be evaluated.

 Stream processing rules engines are typically used for applications such as algorithmic trading, market data analytics, network monitoring, surveillance, e-fraud detection and prevention and real-time compliance (anti-money laundering).
 However, as the demand for rules engines that enable seamless integration with machine learning (ML) models and external APIs continues to grow, the scope and utility of stream processing engines are increasingly getting constrained.